Mabel Valdiviezo – Producer & Director

 Mitch Teplitsky – Consulting Producer

 Mitch advises on audience building, educational & new media strategies for the film.
-He has been on the forefront of innovative fundraising, marketing and distribution strategies for independent filmmakers, and as a plus he has extensive knowledge of the Peruvian experience in the U.S. He is a documentary filmmaker and marketing/fundraiser consultant, based in New York City and Lima, Peru.
+He has been on the forefront of innovative fundraising, marketing and distribution strategies for independent filmmakers, and has extensive knowledge of the Peruvian experience in the U.S. He is a documentary filmmaker and marketing/fundraiser consultant, based in New York City and Lima, Peru.
 His feature documentary Soy Andina, about Peru, dance and identity, was broadcast on U.S. public television (Latino Public Broadcasting) in 2009 and 2010.
+Mitch also produced New American Girls, a web series about (Dreamers) undocumented immigrants for LPB.